tinit03/fullstack_backend/README.md

 To exit the application, use CTRL+C.

 ### 🧪 Test data
-The database is populated with three pre-configured users.
+The database is populated with three pre-configured users in [LoadData.java](src/main/java/org/ntnu/idi/idatt2105/fant/org/fantorg/config/LoadData.java)
+.
 You can log in with the following credentials:

 **User 1**
 - Email: ```test@fant.org```